Maroutis/Audits/CodeHawks/Escrow/Audit_Report.md

 ## [I-01] Update to Latest Solidity Version 0.8.21

+## Summary

 The contracts are currently written in Solidity version 0.8.18.

-To stay up-to-date with the latest improvements, bug fixes, and security enhancements, it's advisable to upgrade to the latest version, 0.8.21.
+## Vulnerability Details

+Using an outdated version of Solidity can lead to missed improvements, bug fixes, and security enhancements.

+## Impact

+The system may lack the latest security patches and improvements.

+## Tools Used

+A detailed review of the code base was conducted to identify this issue.

+Recommendations
+Upgrade to the latest version of Solidity, 0.8.21.

 ## [I-02] Better tracking of deployed contracts in the `Factory`

+## Summary

+Currently, the deployed contracts are not easily retrievable or checkable.

+## Vulnerability Details

+The absence of an easy way to retrieve deployed contract addresses can make it difficult to manage and monitor contracts.

+## Impact

+This could lead to inefficiencies in contract management and oversight.

+## Tools Used

+A detailed review of the code base was conducted to identify this issue.

+## Recommendations

-In order for any deployed contract address to be easily retrievable and checked, any new deployed contract address can be added to an empty array or a mapping(BUYER -> Escrow) inside the `factory` contract.
+Add new deployed contract addresses to an address array or a mapping( address buyer -> address escrow) inside the `factory` contract.

 ## 8. Additional Recommendations